 Tuscan White Bean Soup is my ultimate comfort food when the weather gets chilly.
-It’s rich and creamy with delicate hints of garlic and sage.
+It’s rich and creamy with delicate flavors of garlic and sage.

 More Hearty Winter Soups